scalacenter/scala-advent-of-code/docs/2022/puzzles/day07.md

                          val files: Map[String, Int],
                          val parent: DirectoryStructure | Null)
 ```
-We have to come up with a way to calculate directory size -- we can use [`sum`](https://www.scala-lang.org/files/archive/api/current/scala/collection/immutable/List.html#sum[B%3E:A](implicitnum:scala.math.Numeric[B]):B) for the size of all files in our directory and define size of all of the following subdirectories recursively, which will take care of our problem:
+We have to come up with a way to calculate directory size -- we can use [`sum`](https://www.scala-lang.org/files/archive/api/current/scala/collection/immutable/List.html#sum[B%3E:A](implicitnum:scala.math.Numeric[B]):B) for the size of all files in directory and define size of all of the following subdirectories recursively, which will take care of problem recursively:

 ```Scala
 def directorySize(dir: DirectoryStructure): Int =
     dir.files.values.sum + dir.subDirectories.values.map(directorySize).sum
 ```

-After that, we will have to come up with a list of all directories, that will fit our `criteria` in terms of size:
+After that, we will have to come up with a list of all directories, that will fit `criteria` in terms of size:

 ```Scala
 def collectSizes(dir: DirectoryStructure, criterion: Int => Boolean): Iterable[Int] =